MelissaFlores2002/teamBuilder/README.md

 Day 2 -

-Goal: Have my app be ready to launch by the end of the day.
-Finish the profile page.
+Goal: Finish the profile page.

-What got finished ~
+What got finished ~ Couldn't finish Profile page finished, finished dictionary to summon profile page.

 Day 3 -

-Goal:
+Goal: Submit app to Apple

-What got finished ~
+What got finished ~ Got the contact creator button working so the team memebers can communicate.

 Day 4 -